Overview

 33° 58′ S, 23° 38′ E

 Another stop, another unique activity.
 The Bloukrans Bridge is an iconic landmark along the Garden Route.
-If bungee jumping has always been on your bucket list, the Bloukrans bridge is the place to finally do it.
+If bungee jumping has always been on your bucket list, the Bloukrans Bridge is the place to finally do it.
 With its 216 m, this bridge is known as the world’s highest commercial bungee jump.
 It is located in a beautiful environment, making it the perfect place for an unforgettable bungee jump experience.
 It is definitely something you must have done once in your life (at least, if you’re not afraid of heights).

-Even if you are not into bungee jumping, it is definitely worth stopping at the this bridge to enjoy the beautiful view, the impressive bridge and watch other people jumping (and screaming).
+Even if you are not into bungee jumping, it is definitely worth stopping at this bridge to enjoy the beautiful view, the impressive bridge and watch other people jumping (and screaming).

 Tsitsikamma National Park